Waurn Ponds

 Waurn Ponds is a mainly residential southern suburb of Geelong, Victoria, Australia.

 The suburb is bounded by Rossack Drive, Princes Highway, the Geelong to Warrnambool railway, Reservoir Road, Draytons Road, Pigdons Road, Deakin University and Honeys Road.
 It is home to the main Geelong campus of Deakin University and the regional Waurn Ponds Shopping Centre.
-There are many schools around Waurn Ponds like Mount Duneed Regional Primary School.
+There are many schools around Waurn Ponds including Mount Duneed Regional Primary School.

 History

 The town was named after the Waurn chain of ponds, a watercourse that flows from Mount Moriac over 30 km into the Barwon River.

-'Waurn' meaning "place of many houses" in reference to aboriginal stone houses in the Wathaurong language, though there is no evidence of this outside of Mr Pascoes book.
+'Waurn' meaning "place of many houses" in reference to Aboriginal stone houses in the Wathaurong language, though there is no evidence of this outside of Mr Pascoes book.

 It is thought that the name derives from an Aboriginal word meaning camp, although another authority states that the original name was Warren's Chain of Ponds.

 Two early hotels – the Victoria Inn (1845–60) and the Waurn Ponds Inn (1856) were located on the Princes Highway serving travellers on the road.
 The Albert and Victoria vineyards, owned by David Pettavel, began growing grapes in 1848 and the area was better known as Pettavel in the 1860s.
 The Pettavel Post Office opened on 12 January 1865 and remained open until 1952.
 The Waurn Ponds Post Office opened on 1 December 1871 and closed in 1968.

 A quarry for limestone was opened in the 1840s, with quarrying continuing from 1964 to today at the nearby Blue Circle Southern cement works.
 Kilns for making mortar lime operated until the 1970s.

 Waurn Ponds Memorial Reserve

-The Waurn Ponds Memorial Reserve (Formally Waurn Ponds Avenue of Honour) is located on the Corner of Cochranes Road and Waurn Ponds Drive, Waurn Ponds.
-The Avenue of Honour was planted in July 1919, by the residents of Waurn Ponds as a tribute to the Waurn Ponds World War I servicemen.
+The Waurn Ponds Memorial Reserve (previously known as the Avenue of Honour) is located on the corner of Cochranes Road and Waurn Ponds Drive, Waurn Ponds.
+The Avenue of Honour was planted in July 1919 by the residents of Waurn Ponds as a tribute to the Waurn Ponds World War I servicemen.

 In 1999, the Government of Victoria decided to sell the Avenue of Honour.
 Local residents and the Victorian RSL president Bruce Ruxton campaigned that the Avenue of Honour would not be auctioned and that the site be protected.
-The Government of Victoria overturned the sale of the Waurn Ponds Memorial Reserve and a Committee of Management was appointed with Jack Harriott been the chairman.
+The Government of Victoria overturned the sale of the Waurn Ponds Memorial Reserve and a Committee of Management was appointed with Jack Harriott as the chairman.

-A re dedication service was held with a plaque listing the Waurn Ponds World War I servicemen unveiled.
-In 2000, another two plaques were added with additional Waurn Ponds servicemen who served in World War I and another plaque honouring the Waurn Ponds servicemen and servicewomen who served in World War II.
+A re-dedication service was held during which a plaque listing the Waurn Ponds World War I servicemen was unveiled.
+In 2000, another two plaques were added with additional Waurn Ponds servicemen who served in World War I and a further plaque honouring the Waurn Ponds servicemen and servicewomen who served in World War II.

-Today there are plaques acknowledging those that served in the Korean War, Vietnam War, Royal Australian Air Force nurses and servicewomen from the Geelong area.
-The Memorial Reserve is also home to the 3.7 Anti Aircraft Gun which is on display at the Reserve.
+Today there are plaques acknowledging those who served in the Korean War, the Vietnam War and Royal Australian Air Force nurses and servicewomen from the Geelong area.
+The Memorial Reserve is also home to a 3.7 Anti Aircraft Gun.
 An annual memorial service is held on the first Sunday of July to mark the anniversary of the Waurn Ponds Memorial Reserve.